Wikipedia community: Socializing

 Offline activities are organized by the Wikimedia Foundation or the community of Wikipedia.
+These include conference and social events like Wikimania and Wiknic.

 Wikimania

 Wikimania is an annual international conference for users of the wiki projects operated by the Wikimedia Foundation (such as Wikipedia and other sister projects).
 Topics of presentations and discussions include Wikimedia Foundation projects, other wikis, open-source software, free knowledge and free content, and the different social and technical aspects which relate to these topics.
+Since 2011, the winner of the Wikimedian of the Year award (known as the "Wikipedian of the Year" until 2017) has been announced at Wikimania.